couchbase/couchbase-python-client/docs/source/api/exceptions.rst

    :show-inheritance:

-The following exceptions are caused by the underlying libcouchbase.
+The following exceptions are caused by the underlying connection.

 .. autoexception:: AuthError
    :show-inheritance: